Feb 20, 2018

 Fatigue in the workplace has also caused a variety of back injuries.
 If you don’t get the rest you need, you will be unable to perform your work duties in a safe and effective manner.
 You may slip and fall easier, or strain the muscles in your back because of poor carrying postures.
 Thus, getting adequate sleep each night can help you stay safe and avoid a back injury.

 Back injuries are often debilitating, and can put you out of work for weeks, if not months.
-At The Law Offices of Nathaniel F. Hansford, LLC, we provide experienced legal services to clients seeking workers’ compensation.
+At Hansford McDaniel LLC, we provide experienced legal services to clients seeking workers’ compensation.
 We know you are going through a difficult time.
 That is why our Atlanta workers’ comp attorneys will handle the legal issues of your case so you can focus on healing.
 Depending on the situation, you may be entitled to medical benefits, wage benefits, and disability benefits.

 Contact our office today to schedule a free initial case evaluation.